DeckLinks - Video presentation maker (logo)

 What skills do you need for inside sales?

-Inside sales representatives play an important role in any company that relies on direct sales to generate revenue.
+Inside sales representatives play an important role in any company that relies on direct sales to generate revenue or ARR.
 As the direct link between the customer and the product, inside sales professionals are responsible for generating interest, building relationships, and closing deals.
 To be successful in this role, inside sales representatives need to have a wide range of both hard and soft sales skills.

 Some examples of hard sales skills include an understanding of the product, the ability to negotiate, and the determination to close deals.
 Soft sales skills, on the other hand, involve communication, active listening, and empathy.